Exploring investor behavior in Bitcoin: a study of the disposition effect: Data and Methods

 \subsection{Dataset Abstraction}

-Informally, the resulting data structure is a directed labelled graph with the special characteristics that each node or edge maintains a set of properties.
-From a data modelling point of view, this is also known as property graph~\cite{rodriguez2010constructions}, in which a node represents a single real-world entity, and an edge represents the transactions that have taken place between these entities.
+The extracted Bitcoin entity transaction graph represents all Bitcoin transactions between sending and receiving entity, containing all for this research relevant attributes, like the amount of Bitcoins sent, the wallet addresses, and the timestamp when the transaction took place.
+This data is extracted directly from the publicly available Bitcoin blockchain.

-Assuming that $\boldsymbol{A}$ is a finite set of addresses, $\boldsymbol{T}$ is the finite set of transactions in Bitcoin within a certain block range, and $\boldsymbol{C}$ is the finite set of entity categories supported by GraphSense TagPacks.
-We can then formalised this as follows:
+Technically, the resulting data structure is a directed labeled graph in which each node and edge maintains a set of properties.
+This is also known as property graph~\citep{rodriguez2010constructions}.
+Assuming that $\boldsymbol{A}$ is a set of addresses, $\boldsymbol{T}$ is the set of transactions in Bitcoin within a certain block range, and $\boldsymbol{C}$ is the set of entity categories known by GraphSense.
+We can then formalize our model as follows:

 \begin{definition}[Entity Graph] An \emph{entity graph} is a tuple $G = (N,E,\rho,\lambda,\tau,\sigma)$ were: